-Existing Demand Resources are those MWs on a demand resource identified in a preregistration process in the eRPM system prior to the RPM Auction.
-The Nominated DR Values (in MWs) associated with end-use customer sites that the Curtailment Service Provider (CSP) has under contract for the current Delivery Year (i.e., end-use customer sites registered in PJM DR Hub system for the current Delivery Year) and that the CSP intends to have under contract for the auction Delivery Year are considered Existing MWs.
-A CSP may request an adjustment to the Nominated DR Value (in MWs) associated with an end-use customer site and used in the determination of a CSP's Existing MWs if the following three criteria are satisfied:
+Existing Demand Resources are those MWs on a demand resource identified in a preregistration process in the Capacity Exchange system prior to the RPM Auction.
+14The Nominated DR Values (in MWs) associated with end-use customer sites that the Curtailment Service Provider (CSP) has under contract for the current Delivery Year (i.e., end-use customer sites registered in PJM DR Hub system for the current Delivery Year) 15 and that the CSP intends to have under contract for the auction Delivery Year are considered Existing MWs.
+The summer Nominated DR Value of a Demand Resource Registration is used in the calculation of Existing MWs; however, in the case of end-use customer sites registered as Capacity Performance product-type for the 2017/2018 or 2018/2019 Delivery Year, the annual Nominated DR Value is used in the calculation of Existing MWs.
+A CSP may request an adjustment to the summer Nominated DR Value (in MWs) associated with an end-use customer site and used in the determination of a CSP's Existing MWs if the following three criteria are satisfied: